You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Because the rest of the world uses metric, and you'll eventually hit a recipe that does too:

 A liter is slightly* more than a quart.
-Which means that 57 mL difference matters in precision baking.
-Now, in soup?
+Because of that, in soup?
+That 57 mL difference matters in precision baking.
 Nobody notices.

 Common Mistakes / What Most People Get Wrong